VBA! Will It Ever Die?

 As for learning legacy programming languages, look at what’s happening with COBOL programmers.
 There are many very large COBOL systems still running today which require ongoing support.
 Experts in the field are getting harder to find, most of which are either retired or passed away.
 Interestingly, many Indian IT learning establishments have capitalised on this by offering COBOL as a programming elective.

 If you know VBA well, show it off.
 Like any programming language, what is important is learning the principles of good programming like logic, efficiency and code re-use.
 Don’t let anyone tell you that VBA isn’t a proper programming language and that it’s on its dying legs.
-It’s unlikely that whoever would say that never did any programming with VBA!
+It’s likely that whoever would say that never did any programming with VBA!